Vietnam.vn - Nền tảng quảng bá Việt Nam

 Bài 3: Bứt phá để dẫn đầu- Ảnh 1.

-Full of desire to rise up
+Full of ambition to rise to the top.

-With a long-term vision, the City not only focuses on economic growth but also promotes the development of digital technology, digital finance, logistics and modern urban infrastructure.
-One of the most important projects of Ho Chi Minh City in the current period is the construction of an international financial center in the Thu Thiem New Urban Area (Thu Duc City).
-This project has an area of 9.2 hectares, planned to become a modern financial center, attracting domestic and foreign corporations.
+With a long-term vision, the city is not only focusing on economic growth but also promoting the development of digital technology, digital finance, logistics, and modern urban infrastructure.
+One of Ho Chi Minh City's most important projects currently is the construction of an international financial center in the Thu Thiem New Urban Area (Thu Duc City).
+This project, covering 9.2 hectares, is planned to become a modern financial center attracting domestic and foreign corporations.

 Bài 3: Bứt phá để dẫn đầu- Ảnh 2.